Rolling Process: Definition, Working Principle, Application, and Defects

 Zipper Crack

-Due to the uneven stress along the centerline of the metal sheet, some small crack occurs, which looks like a zip.
+Due to the uneven stress along the centerline of the metal sheet, some small crack occurs, which look like a zip.
 These cracks are called Zipper cracks.

 rolling process